07.08.19

 Your Finger Shape

-Like a sizing bar, sizing beads, or a more streamlined alternative “speed bumps” are a good solution if your over-the-knuckle size is perfect, but the ring spins easily once it’s on.
-The beads and bumps will provide just a bit of traction to your ring so that it doesn’t spin.
+Speed bumps are a good solution if your over-the-knuckle size is perfect, but the ring spins easily once it’s on.
+The bumps will provide just a bit of traction to your ring so that it doesn’t spin.

 Measure Twice.
 Cut Once.